Your search for * in religion has returned 100 entries

 noun phrase prohibited direction of funerals (literally mouth of a black dog)

-noun phrase black (dark) forces
+noun phrase black sky

 кара-чурагай

-noun phrase black asronomy
+noun phrase black astronomy

 карангы өртмечей